 Forte NewsWe publish periodically

-Editorial Snapshot: The importance of copyright compliance in academic publishing
+Editorial Snapshot: The impact of retractions on academic careers

 - G.A., Senior Editor